Work C.3.9

 Andreas Grzymala

-Composed by Andreas Grzymala of Poznań, professor at the University of Cracow from c.
-1447 (when he received his Master of Arts) to his death in 1466.
-He taught astronomy for a few years only, until he became professor of poetry and rhetoric c.
+A commentary on the Centiloquium by Andreas Grzymala of Poznań, professor at the University of Cracow from c.
+1447 (when he earned his master’s degree) until his death in 1466.
+Andreas Grzymala taught astronomy for a few years only, until he became professor of poetry and rhetoric c.
 1450.
-He produced his Canones tabularum resolutarum in or soon after 1448 and it is likely that the commentary on the Centiloquium dates from around the same time.
-Andreas Grzymala signed his work in the initials of the first words of the preface (‘Gloriosus reor zonas intueri mundiales a limitibus altis…’), as was common among Cracow authors of the 15th c.
-The exact nature of this commentary is however unclear.
+He produced his Canones tabularum resolutarum in or soon after 1448 and it is likely that his commentary on the Centiloquium dates from about that time.
+He signed his work in the initials of the first words of the preface (‘Gloriosus reor zonas intueri mundiales a limitibus altis’), as was common among Cracow authors of the fifteenth century.
+The exact nature of this commentary, however, is unclear.
 Rosińska speaks of university lectures, which is entirely plausible.
-In the only known MS (Cracow, BJ, 1857), this commentary consists of a preface (p.
-71) and a substantial beginning (pp. 72-74), then of marginal comments giving the opinions of other scholars, but these comments stop after v.
+In the only known manuscript, this commentary consists of a preface (p.
+71), a substantial introduction (pp. 72-74) and the commentary proper, which mainly gives the opinion of other scholars (Robert Grosseteste, Albertus Magnus, Ptolemy in the Quadripartitum, Alkindi, Leopold of Austria, Albumasar, Bede, Hippocrates, Almansor, Razes etc.), copied in the margins of the text of the Centiloquium (from p.
+75 onwards).
+This commentary, however, breaks off after v.
 20 (p.
-85) and it is difficult to say whether Andreas Grzymala’s commentary was left unfinished or whether the scribe of the MS was responsible for this state of affairs.
-For more details, see the entry of the MS in question.
+85) and it is unclear whether it was left unfinished or whether the scribe of the manuscript stopped copying it at that point.
+The source text for the Centiloquium is Plato of Tivoli’s translation (C.3.1.1), but the ‘Mundanorum’ version (C.3.1.3) has also been copied in the margin, where it is intertwined with the commentary.
+See also the manuscript entry.

 MSS |